opswami75/Lucidd/web/README.md

 Then go to directory and run
 # python app.py

-Then copy the localhost address and open in your browser
+Then copy the localhost address from terminal and open in your browser